If you think your husband or wife (or marriage in general) is boring, it's time to act.

 Think about how much you and your partner opened up to one another when you first got together.
 Chances are, it was one of the main ways you connected.

-No matter how long you’ve known one another, keep in mind that there’s always something new to learn about your spouse, and look forward to uncovering those new details on a daily basis.
+No matter how long you’ve known one another, keep in mind there’s always something new to learn about your spouse, and look forward to uncovering those new details on a daily basis while sharing your new details with him.

 7. Make a life of your own outside of your marriage.

-In every relationship, it’s important that both husbands and wives have their own lives outside of the marriage.
-This means their own friends, hobbies, interests and space.
+In every relationship, it’s important that both of you have your own lives outside of the marriage.
+This means your own friends, hobbies, interests and space.
 After all, even the most dedicated introvert needs closeness with others.

 Spending time with people other than your partner, pursuing hobbies and tackling new goals is an important part of growing as an individual.